cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 ## Changelog

+**3.3.8**
+- Fix a bad logic in Seed Behavior which causes it to self-destruct.
+- Add API for adjusting rotational radius on the Option Seed.
+- Change default values for horizontal offset within the API due to a bad computation being reworked.

 **3.3.7**
 - Remove the jitter movement of the Options.
 - Widen the distance of the seeds from the survivor to avoid self collisions.